 - I have received a better credit card interest rate and I have received a hotel upgrade.

-One reader got a $2,500 simply by asking: “Is that the best you can do?”
+One reader got a $2,500 raise simply by asking: “Is that the best you can do?”

 Assuming a 5% average annual raise, $2,500 more in starting salary translates to an additional $81,000 earned over 10 years and over $300k in 30 years.
 A more liberal example shows that a 30-year old MBA who negotiates a $10,000 higher starting salary and invests the salary differential would earn an additional $1.6 million by age 65.

-Whether we realize it or not, we don’t negotiate because we’re afraid.
+Whether you realize it or not, you likely don’t negotiate because you’re afraid.
 I asked readers to describe the reason they don’t negotiate more often.
 Here’s what they said:

 - I’m afraid of looking ridiculous.